NGC 7405 - Spiral Galaxy in Pegasus

 Apparent size of NGC 7405The following table reports NGC 7405 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7405 is a visual representation of it.

 Digitized Sky Survey image of NGC 7405

 The image below is a photograph of NGC 7405 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7405 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7405 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7405 - Spiral Galaxy in Pegasus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7405 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7405